Happy Thirsty Thursday, my fourth favorite day of the week!

 - Make the simple syrup: In a small saucepot combine honey, water and ginger.
 Bring to a gentle simmer over medium heat, stirring, until honey dissolves into water.
 Remove from heat and set aside to steep for 20 minutes.
 Strain into a container, discarding ginger, cover and refrigerate until ready to use.

 - For the cocktail: Combine bourbon, pear juice, lemon and simple syrup in a cocktail shaker with ice.
 Vigorously shake until chilled.

 - Pour over ice in glass and top with a bit of ginger ale.
 Garnish with pear slices, a lemon wedge and a few pieces of crystallized ginger on a skewer.

-*Nutritional Information is for one cocktail and does not include optional garnishes.
+Nutritional Information is an approximation for one cocktail and does not include optional garnishes.